seahomebatumi-ai/crypto-auto/EXECUTOR-INSTRUCTIONS.md

     verified rather than assumed, and a path whose filter does not hold is reported, not pushed.
 11. **Venue flags are declarations, not observations** (map §3.14, inv.
 41).
-    `fut:true` on XMR, LIT and HYPE is fixed by the Boss.
-A host answering for a delisted spot pair does not revoke it and is never a reason to change the flag, reclassify the asset or "correct" the list; the declaration wins and the disagreement is reported.
+    **The declared set is whatever carries `fut:true` in `tokens[]`; it is not enumerated here.** A host answering for a delisted spot pair does not revoke a flag and is never a reason to change it, reclassify the asset or "correct" the list; the declaration wins and the disagreement is reported.
+This clause named three assets by hand until v19, and the enumeration went stale the first time the set changed — the same defect TZ-25 found in five other places, where a count of `fut:true` assets was written down instead of computed (map inv.
+58).
 12. **Never remove, skip, comment out or `continue-on-error` a bench step to make CI green** — editing the assertion (item 2) and deleting the assertion are the same act; a step that cannot pass is a finding for the report.
 Equally, never add a